 - So forth

-The priority rule generates a numeric value (e.g., a score) to reflect the authoritativeness, completeness, or best to access of a document version.
+The priority rule generates a numeric value (e.g., a score) to reflect the authoritativeness, completeness, or best to access a document version.
 In one example, the priority rule determines the priority of authority assigned to a document version by the source of the document version based on a source-priority list.
 The source-priority list comprises a list of sources, each source having a corresponding priority of authority.
-The priority of a source can be based on editorial selection, including consideration of extrinsic factors such as reputation of the source, size of source’s publication corpus, recency or frequency of updates, or any other factors.
+The priority of a source can be based on editorial selection, including consideration of extrinsic factors such as the reputation of the source, size of the source’s publication corpus, recency or frequency of updates, or any other factors.
 Each document version is thus associated with a priority of authority; this association can be maintained in a table, tree, or other data structures.

 The patent includes a table illustrating the source-priority list.

 Is this a little-known ranking factor?
-The Google patent on identifying a primary version of duplicate documents does seem to find some importance in identifying what it believes to be the most important version among many duplicate documents.
+The Google patent on identifying a primary version of duplicate content does seem to find some importance in identifying what it believes to be the most important version among many duplicate documents.
 I’m not sure if there is anything here that most site owners can use to help them have their pages rank higher in search results, but it’s good seeing that Google may have explored this topic in more depth.